 Lesley also joined the AEA in 1987 and has therefore been a Member since the beginning.
 She was for a time Secretary of the North West Branch and has helped in the organisation of the annual conference and assisted in various ballots that the AEA have conducted.
 Currently, she is the editor of ARENA and responsible for the management of the AEA’s Consultancy Service.
-She also provides support services to the Policy Manager.

 Support Services Officer (Training)

 Mobile: 07772 495897